refactco/integration-toolkit-for-beehiiv/readme.txt

 == Installation ==
 = Installation from within WordPress =
 1. Visit **Plugins > Add New**.
-2. Search for **Integration Toolkit for beehiiv**.
+2. Search for **beehiiv to WordPress**.
-3. Install and activate the 'Integration Toolkit for beehiiv' plugin.
+3. Install and activate the 'beehiiv to WordPress' plugin.
-4. After activation, navigate to the Integration Toolkit for beehiiv section in your WordPress dashboard.
+4. After activation, navigate to the beehiiv to WordPress section in your WordPress dashboard.
 5. Follow the on-screen instructions to set up content imports and subscription forms.

 = Manual installation =
 1. Download the plugin zip file
 2. Upload it to the `/wp-content/plugins/` directory in your website.
 3. Visit the **Plugins** in your WordPress Dashboard.
-4. Locate 'Integration Toolkit for beehiiv' and activate it.
+4. Locate 'beehiiv to WordPress' and activate it.
-5. After activation, navigate to the Integration Toolkit for beehiiv section in your WordPress dashboard.
+5. After activation, navigate to the beehiiv to WordPress section in your WordPress dashboard.
 6. Follow the on-screen instructions to set up content imports and subscription forms.

 == Screenshots ==